 Hair Salon Owners make $75,000 per year on average.
 Reported Hair Salon Owner salary ranges from $14,500 to $385,00 per year but most hair salon owners fall into the $70,000 to $175,000 annual salary range.
 The Salon Owner’s salary depends on location and how well-managed the salon is.

-The highest average hair salon owner salary is in San Francisco which is 51% higher than U.S. average.
-Also Beauty Salon Owners make $75,000 per year on average which is not surprising as they typically offer similar services (CMP).
+The highest average hair salon owner salary is in San Francisco which is 51% higher than the U.S. average.
+Also, Beauty Salon Owners make $75,000 per year on average which is not surprising as they typically offer similar services (CMP).

 How Much do Nail Salon Owners Make?

 Nail Salon Owners make $58,000 per year on average.
 Nail Salon Owner salary ranges from $40,000 to $75,000 per year for most Nail Salon Owners.
-Nail salon owner salary varies depending on the salon’s location and how well managed the business is (MNB).
+A nail salon owner’s salary varies depending on the salon’s location and how well-managed the business is (MNB).

 We’ll soon go through how a Nail Salon Owner can improve the salon business and earn more money.

 How Much do Spa Owners Make?

 Spa Owners make $78,000 per year on average.
 Spa Owner salary ranges from $35,000 to $120,000 per year for most Spa Owners.
-Spa Owner salary varies based on location, the type of Spa (small day spa vs. large spa resort), and how well managed the spa business is (SAP).
+Spa Owner’s salary varies based on location, the type of Spa (small day spa vs. large spa resort), and how well-managed the spa business is (SAP).

-A small day spa is typically more similar to a salon in structure while large spa resort has a different ownership structure where each location is managed by a Spa Director who also earns the highest salary from the specific spa location.
+A small day spa is typically more similar to a salon in structure while a large spa resort has a different ownership structure where each location is managed by a Spa Director who also earns the highest salary from the specific spa location.

 The Full Reward of Being a Salon Owner

 Just looking at the expected salon owner salary does not give justice to the reward you get as a salon owner.

-Most salon owner decide to enter in business due to their entrepreneurial passion and desire to create something for themselves.
+Most salon owners decide to enter business due to their entrepreneurial passion and desire to create something for themselves.